FRC2240/SwerveProject1771/README.md

 **Welcome to Team 1771's (North Gwinnett Robotics) GitHub repo containing code for their 2022 Rapid React robot**

-*Please follow this style while editing code:*
+*Please follow these guidelines while editing code:*
 -  If classes are only used once, try making them namespaces
 -  Keep public functions & variables declared in .hpp files
 -  Private functions and variables should be kept within .cpp files